 What is the Rough Sleeping Initiative?

-The UK Government, in partnership with the Department of Health and Social Care (DHSC) and Public Health England, is urgently working to reduce the number of people who are rough sleeping.
-Rough sleepers who are being provided with emergency accommodation during the pandemic as part of the government’s ‘Everyone In’ programme, and people who are currently rough sleeping will be eligible for support.
+The UK Government, in partnership with the Department of Health and Social Care (DHSC) and the Office for Health Improvement and Disparity (OHID – formerly PHE), is urgently working to reduce the number of people who are rough sleeping – these are people who were provided with emergency accommodation during the pandemic as part of the government’s ‘Everyone In’ programme, and people who are currently rough sleeping that are eligible for support.

 Partnership working with ILLY

-Through a competitive tender, ILLY has been chosen to partner with PHE so that we can collect and process client data from participating local authorities.
+Through a competitive tender, ILLY was chosen to partner with OHID so that we can collect and process client data from participating local authorities.

 - Staff-to-Staff communication tool for alerts and updates